Encounter between an extended hyperelastic body and a Schwarzschild black hole with quadrupole-order effects: Results from tidal encounters

 \subsection{Deformation of the sphere}

 We visualize the deformation of the sphere by plotting its spatial Fermi coordinates in the fiducial Fermi frame.
+An animation of this deformation along the orbit is provided in Supplemental Material~\cite{SupplementalMaterial}.
 We also analyzed the deformations in the center of mass Fermi frame, but found no visible difference between the two Fermi frames.
 The fiducial Fermi frame is initially aligned with the black hole frame but slowly rotates with respect to the latter as it is Fermi-Walker transported along the orbit.
 This is seen in the upper-left panel of Fig.~\ref{fig:deformation}.

 Figure~\ref{fig:deformation} shows six snapshots of the sphere at different points along the orbit for the $\tilde r_p = 9.5$ orbit.
 As the sphere approaches the black hole, it is stretched along one direction and compressed in the transverse directions.
 The direction of stretch lags behind the direction of the tidal gravitational field.
 This is seen most clearly in snapshot (3) of Fig.~\ref{fig:deformation}.